kmwalton/hgstools/README.md

   2. add `hgstools/bin` to your system's `$PATH`, `$env:PATH`, or `%PATH%` to use scripts/executables
   3. add `hgstools` to your system's `$PYTHONPATH` for use as a python module

+WHAT'S HERE:

+Scripts in `bin/`
+  1. `hgs-copy-inputs.py` - Copy inputs to a different directory - run with `--help`

 Used/tested with Python3.8 and on Mac and Windows computers.